FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/bayesian_statistics.md

 ### Online Recommendation Engine

 Imagine creating an online recommendation engine for various products using Bayesian methods.
+Here the word online should be taken to mean, continuously updating, as opposed to one-shot or static recommendation engines that do not inherently have a mechanism to update to changing data, without re-running the model.
 Let’s say you have a click-through rate for a free data product, modeled with a beta distribution:

 $$
 \text{beta}(\alpha = \text{free data}, \beta = \text{other})